Fall-2025-COMP163/project-1-Sumptuously-Sam-Made/README.md

 # 📝 ReadME Documentation

 ## Game Concept
 My RPG world is about giving a player the choice to choose their own path and equipping them with the proper stats and resources to begin an amazing adventure.
-If I was to put more time into the game I would add more choices that lead to rewards, battles, and glory.
+If I was to put more time into this game I would add more choices that lead to rewards, battles, and glory.

 ## Design Choices
 I choose my stats formulas based on a games like Elden Ring that give you less improvement from level to level so that the game can be more playable rather than a run through.